cs5220-f20/matmul-project/README.md

 ### Notes on the Intel compilers

-You must load the Intel module (`module load icsxe`) before building with the Intel compilers.
-Once you have loaded this module, you cannot build the driver with GCC until after you unload it; there are conflicts between Intel's version of standard header files and the GCC version.
+You must load the Intel module (`module load psxe`) before building with the Intel compilers.

 There are two things in the `Makefile.in.icc` file that are worth noting if you want to use the Intel compilers and mix C and Fortran for this assignment.
 First, we require `libirng` (the `-lirng` flag in the `LIBS` variable) in order to use `drand48`.
 This library is included by default when we link using `icc`, but not when we link using `ifort`.
-Second, we require the flag `-nofor-main` to tell the Fortran compiler that we are using C rather than Fortran to define the main routine.
+Second, we require the flag `-nofor_main` to tell the Fortran compiler that we are using C rather than Fortran to define the main routine.